 Behind the ears

-Your wrists are probably the most prominent spot for inks that serve as personal reminders, images, or phrases you want to always remember.
-Your wrists are always visible to you, even as you go about your days.
+Music tattoos on the wrists are probably the most prominent spot for inks that serve as personal reminders, images, or phrases you want to always remember.
+The best part is that your wrists are always visible to you, even as you go about your days.

-If you want to get a thin and long tattoo, the upper back can be a great spot to increase the aesthetics.
-Granted, you won’t be able to see your tattoos that much – but an upper back tattoo can make you look stunning from behind.
+If you want to get a thin and long tattoo, the upper back can be a great spot to enhance the aesthetics.
+Granted, you won’t be able to see your tattoos that much (unless you’re trying to take a sneak peek in the mirror) – but an upper back tattoo can make you look stunning from behind.

 The thighs can make excellent spots for tattoos that you want to keep to yourself or people close to you.
 It’s also easy to conceal if you ever need to hide your tattoos for any reason.

-Your biceps are often the strongest body parts that you use to carry all sorts of weight.
+Your biceps are often the most muscular body parts that you use to carry all sorts of weight.
 They symbolize a place of strength and reliability.
 Inking your tattoos on your biceps could add strength to the message you want to convey.

 Are you planning to get tattoos about music inked on your body?
-What’s the design you have in mind?
+Did you like any of the ideas we shared in this article?
+Or is there a different design you have in mind?
 Let us know in the comments.